patrinoua/patrinoua/README.md

 <!-- On my free time I like playing ping pong and I even made an app about it!
 [PingPongBuddies](https://ppb-firebase-hosting.web.app/)  -->

-Some of my other favourite projects include
+Some of my favourite projects are

 [Buddies](https://buddies-app.com/), the app for expats